fbpx

 First, you’ll need to know how many gallons of water your pool holds.
 If you’re not sure about the volume of your pool, you can use our pool calculator.

 The label on your muriatic acid should help you determine how much acid to add.
-But if it doesn’t, you can plug your figures into an online calculator or use the chart below.
+But if it doesn’t, you can use the chart below.

 How much muriatic acid to add to your pool